Independent Study Applications are due Friday, October 31, without exception

 FWT 2015 Independent Study Requirements

-- Submit a completed proposal and IS request form by Friday, October 31, 2014.
+- Submit a completed application and proposal by Friday, October 31, 2014.

 - Maintain the agreed upon check-in schedule with sponsor.